nyk-yeon/MH-Z-CO2-Sensors/README.md

 ## Usage

+When using the PWM function, the RANGE must be the same as the MHZ sensor

+By default the PWM range value is set to 5000 and there is no need to change anything in the class constructor (if the Cppm value is in the expected range 400-1000), otherwise you may want to test it with 2000 range value :

+### Software Serial

 Detaching the Software Serial Library

-Refer to the repository below for the ESP32 library.
+Refer to the repository below for the ESP32 Software Serial library.
 <https://github.com/plerup/espsoftwareserial>

-When using the PWM function, the RANGE must be the same as the MHZ sensor

-By default the PWM range value is set to 5000 and there is no need to change anything in the class constructor (if the Cppm value is in the expected range 400-1000), otherwise you may want to test it with 2000 range value :

 ```c++
 #include <MHZ.h>